-9.2 Vares Processing Plant
+9.2 Vareš Processing Plant

-The Vares site may be used for light engineering and some buildings may be reused.
-However, WAI have assumed that any buildings or plant associated with the processing, or stockpiling will be removed leaving only those buildings which may be suitable for future use.
-Foundations, unless contaminated will be left as a platform for future development.
+VPPO may be used for light engineering and some buildings may be reused.
+However, WAI have assumed that any buildings or plants associated with processing or stockpiling will be removed leaving only those buildings which may be suitable for future use.
+Foundations, unless contaminated, will be left as a platform for future development.

-For the Vares Processing Site:
+For the VPP Site:

-- All land, not identified for redevelopment as a light industrial site will be restored to its pre-mining state, forestry, where possible.
-WAI have assumed that the area will be mostly planted with native species but 25% of all areas will be left to self seed/plant. - 2.
-Engineering works (re-shaping, earthworks, drainage etc.) will be undertaken and remediation and rehabilitation of all disturbed land surfaces, i.e. rip, topsoil if sufficient topsoil is available and re-vegetate, will be undertaken. - 3.
-Facilities or infrastructure that are designated to remain will be made safe for both humans and animals and will be made stable and sustainable. - 4.
-All structures above their concrete plinths and infrastructure other than the tailings facilities will be removed.
+- All land not identified for redevelopment as a light industrial site will be restored to its premining state, forestry, where possible.
+WAI have assumed that the area will mostly be planted with native species, however 25% of all areas will be left to self-seed/plant; - Engineering works (re-shaping, earthworks, drainage etc.) will be undertaken and remediation and rehabilitation of all disturbed land surfaces, i.e. rip, topsoil will be undertaken if sufficient topsoil is available, along with re-vegetation; - Facilities or infrastructure that are designated to remain will be made safe for both humans and animals and will be made stable and sustainable; - All structures above their concrete plinths and infrastructure other than the tailings facilities will be removed;